PRINT READING AND PROBLEM SOLVING (30-45-3)

 This course provides instruction in wiring motor control circuits.
 Emphasis is placed on designing and installing magnetic starters in across-the-line, reversing, jogging circuits, and motor braking.
 Topics include control transformers, full voltage starters, reversing circuits, jogging circuits, and braking.

-This course provides instruction in the fundamentals of safely operating hydraulic, pneumatic, and pump and piping systems.
+This course provides instruction in the fundamentals of safely operating hydraulic, and pneumatic systems.
 Theory and practical application concepts are discussed.
-Topics include hydraulic system principles and components, pneumatic system principles and components, and the installation, maintenance, and troubleshooting of pump and piping systems.
+Topics include hydraulic system principles and components, and pneumatic system principles and components.

 Prerequisite: IDSY 1110